stzn/TIL/SwiftConcurrency/Eliminate data races.md

 ### Non-isolated code

 - Non-isolated code is code that does not run on any actor at all.
-We can explicitly make a function that's within an actor non-isolated by using the `non-isolated` keyword.
-If we want to read some of the state that's isolated to the actor, we'll need to use “await” and grab a copy of the state we need
+We can explicitly make a function that's within an actor non-isolated by using the `nonisolated` keyword.
+If we want to read some of the state that's isolated to the actor, we'll need to use "await" and grab a copy of the state we need
 - Non-isolated async code always runs on the global cooperative pool
-- Synchronous, non-isolated to any actor, and only operates on the parameters it's been given, so it stays in the isolation domain where it is called
+- Most Swift code is synchronous, non-isolated to any actor, and only operates on the parameters it's been given, so it stays in the isolation domain where it is called

 |  caller / callee  |  non-isolated  sync  |  non-isolated async |
 | ---- | ---- | ---- |